 - Decreased participation in activities that were once important to them, such attending religious services

 - Exhibited forgetfulness, resulting in unopened mail, piling of newspapers, not filling their prescriptions, or missing appointments

 - Mishandled finances, such as not paying bills, losing money, paying bills twice or more, or hiding money

 Issues of self-care are highly personal and involve the routines and rituals of daily life that have been established over a lifetime.
 In most cases, the older person will be the best judge of his or her own need for help with daily living.
 Help your in home caregiver succeed by including your family member in the process.
 This may help the older person avoid an intense sense of helplessness, resistance or resentment in their wellness journey.

 If you or an aging loved-one are considering hiring in-home senior care in Dallas, please contact the caring staff at Custom Home Care today.
-Home Care in the Dallas / Fort Worth Metroplex.
+We offer Elder Care in Plano, TX and surrounding Dallas/Fort Worth Metroplex areas.
 For information or to schedule a free assessment call us today at (972) 702-7988.

 Many agencies have great caregivers.
 We have exceptional caregivers that are trained to provide custom care to our clients.

 Latest posts by David Stanley (see all)

 - Dallas Senior Care Tip: Why Calling a Senior “Young Man” Can Be Insulting - July 18, 2018